lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 ##### Hot-Key Rotation

 The admin rotates the active delegatee by calling `assignDelegatee(newHotKey)`.
-The old key is invalidated atomically as the new one becomes active in the same transaction.
+The old key stops being accepted immediately, and the new key becomes effective after the cooldown — so the seat is inactive for the cooldown duration during a rotation (tolerable under quorum).
+Plan routine rotations accordingly.

-The specific cadence for routine rotation is not mandated here; recommended practices will be maintained on the Lido research forum and may be revised without a governance vote.
+The specific cadence for routine rotation is not mandated here; recommended practices will be maintained on the Lido research forum and may be revised.
 Contract-level requirements are:

 - Rotation must be performed promptly upon any suspected or confirmed hot-key compromise.
 If a replacement key is not immediately ready, `revokeDelegatee()` should be called first to take the compromised key out of service.
 - After assignment, the operator verifies the new delegatee via `getDelegatee()` and updates the daemon configuration before restarting.

-For monitoring purposes, the `DelegateeAssigned` event is sufficient to track the current delegatee; no additional view method is required beyond `getDelegatee()`.
+For monitoring purposes, the `DelegateeAssigned` event (carrying the `activeFrom` timestamp) flags every assignment the moment it is scheduled, and `getPendingDelegatee()` / `getDelegatee()` expose the pending and effective delegatee on-chain — so an unexpected rotation can be caught during its cooldown.

 ##### Admin Address Requirements